Trading rules and arrangement

 The trading suspension rules and arrangement are different between Hong Kong and Mainland stock markets.
 For A+H shares, the listed company's A and H shares will be suspended in both markets under the following circumstances: An A+H issuer has any inside information or material information or where there is concern about the possible development of a false market.
 For suspension due to other reasons, trading suspension will not be required in both market, but to follow the respective home market rules and the listed company's current practice.
 Please refer to the FAQs for Listed Issuers for details.

-Starting from the 3rd quarter of 2018, northbound trading under Stock Connect will implement investor identification regime, where individual investors will be assigned an unique number from their broker, known as the Broker-to-Client Assigned Number (BACN), for conducting northbound trades.
+Starting from the 26 September 2018, northbound trading under Stock Connect will implement investor identification regime, where individual investors will be assigned an unique number from their broker, known as the Broker-to-Client Assigned Number (BACN), for conducting northbound trades.
 Each BACN should be mapped to the identification information including full name and ID card number of that particular investor.
 Please refer to the information paper provided by HKEX to know more about the regime.

 7 December 2017